 Let us say you are getting late to your office or an important meeting during rush hour, but the vehicle in front you is not moving fast enough, you may start feeling impatient and angry.
 However, when you are impatient and aggressive on the road, the chances of a serious car accident increase.

-In such situations, a drivers often follows the vehicle in front too closely, or tailgates.
+In such situations, a driver often follows the vehicle in front too closely or tailgates.
 The two most common reasons why people tailgate are dangerous.
 First, when a motorist follows another vehicle too closely it puts pressure on the other driver, which can cause them to become distracted.
-Second, when two vehicles are moving too closely, the safety gap to prevent a potential collision between the vehicles becomes less, because there is very little time to react and slowdown in case the vehicle in the front unexpectedly stops.
-The aggressive tailgating behavior creates a risk not only to themselves, but also for the others as well.
+Second, when two vehicles are moving too closely, the safety gap to prevent a potential collision between the vehicles becomes less, because there is very little time to react and slow down in case the vehicle in the front unexpectedly stops.
+The aggressive tailgating behavior creates a risk not only to themselves but also for the others as well.